-One might adopt a skeptical attitude in the face of these predictions. but wisdom suggests taking proactive measures to change the course or mitigate its negative consequences.
+One might adopt a skeptical attitude in the face of these predictions, but wisdom suggests taking proactive measures to change the course or mitigate its negative consequences.
 Win-lose globalization could worsen unless governments agree to introduce radical reforms of key institutions responsible for the international governance of political relations.
-Achieving these results depends on the symmetry of behavior among nation-states. commitments must reciprocate the renunciation competition and the limitation of interventionist policies by one government and other governments.
+Achieving these results depends on the symmetry of behavior among nation-states.
+Similar reciprocate the commitments must renunciation of competition and the limitation of interventionist policies by one government and other governments.
 Governments must recognize the domestic costs of engaging in strategic rivalry to avoid epic failure (e.g., Section 3.3).
 This implies recognizing the risks posed to their economies by the widespread application of aggressive national interventionism.